-This program is for non-exempt ABAWD Food Stamp recipients only.
-These individuals must be placed in agencies described below in order to meet the work requirement.
+This program is for non-exempt ABAWD SNAP recipients only.
+These individuals must be placed with agencies described below in order to meet the work requirement.
 The primary purpose of Community Service is to provide work experience and training to assist a client who has limited work experience, is under-employed or has no immediate employment opportunities.

-Placements may only be made with private not-for-profit agencies or public agencies.
-The FSE&T Worker is responsible for approving all work positions and for collecting monthly time sheets for each participant.
+Placements are only made with private not-for-profit agencies or public agencies.
+The SNAP E&T Worker is responsible for approving all work positions and for collecting monthly time sheets for each participant.

-Each participant will receive a \$25 transportation reimbursement for each month of participation.
+Each participant receives a \$25 transportation reimbursement for each month of participation.